kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

 A *thread of execution* executes on a *processing unit* (PU) within an *execution resource*.
-*Threads of execution* can make *concurrent forward progress* only if they execute on different processing unit.
+*Threads of execution* can make *concurrent forward progress* only if they execute on different processing units.
 Conversely, a single processing unit cannot cause two or more *threads of execution* to make concurrent forward progress.
-A *thread execution resource* identifies a specific set of processing units within the system hardware.
+A *thread execution resource* is associated with a specific set of processing units within the system hardware.

   [Note:
   A *CPU hyperthread* is a common example of